Trauma Training

 Who Is This Course For?

-• Explore spiritual tools for healing that are both culturally sensitive and ethically sound
+• Explore spiritual tools for healing, such as ritual, guided imagery, and breathwork, that are both culturally sensitive and trauma‑informed

-• Nurture deeper clinical presence and sense of purpose
+• Nurture a deeper clinical presence and sense of purpose when working with spiritual wounding and spiritual resilience

-• Build resilience for themselves and their clients
+• Build resilience for yourself and your clients as you navigate complex spiritual and relational stories

-• Hold sacred space for individuals of all spiritual backgrounds
+Hold sacred space for individuals of all spiritual backgrounds, including those whose faith traditions differ from your own

-• Clarify how spirituality influences trauma recovery across spiritual and cultural backgrounds
+• Clarify how spirituality influences trauma recovery across diverse spiritual and cultural backgrounds, so you can recognize when spiritual themes are central to the work

-• Examine the neurobiological and psychological impacts of spiritual wounding and healing
+• Examine the neurobiological and psychological impacts of spiritual wounding and spiritual healing, and translate that knowledge into language your clients can understand

-• Integrate at least three spiritual approaches, such as ritual, guided imagery, and conscious breathwork, into clinical sessions
+• Integrate at least three spiritual approaches, such as ritual, guided imagery, and conscious breathwork, into trauma sessions in ways that support regulation and meaning‑making, not spiritual bypass or coercion

-• Navigate ethical frameworks and boundaries for blending spirituality with psychotherapy
+• Navigate ethical frameworks and clinical boundaries for blending spirituality with psychotherapy, including how to avoid imposing beliefs or appropriating clients’ traditions

-• Reflect on your personal spiritual perspective and its impact on your therapeutic presence
+• Reflect on your own spiritual story and perspective, and understand how it shapes your therapeutic presence and decision‑making in session

-• Strengthen your ability to support clients from faiths or traditions different from your own with cultural humility
+• Strengthen your ability to support clients from faiths or traditions different from your own with cultural humility, curiosity, and respect

 Section titled ‘What You’ll Learn In This Trauma Training’ with six bullet points highlighting key learning outcomes: understanding spirituality’s role in trauma recovery, examining neurobiological impacts, integrating spiritual approaches into sessions, navigating ethical frameworks, reflecting on personal spirituality, and supporting clients from diverse faiths.
 A tan button below reads ‘I'm ready to dive in!’ with a subtle background of textured nature imagery.